-An online certificate in computer networking can supplement a bachelor's degree or help you build knowledge and experience in this in-demand field.
+An undergraduate certificate in computer networking can supplement a bachelor's degree or help you build knowledge and experience in this in-demand field.

-Perfect for those who want to work as network administrators for business, government, or nonprofit organizations, the undergraduate certificate program in computer networking at University of Maryland University College can provide you with hands-on training in state-of-the art computer technology.
+Perfect for those who want to work as network administrators for business, government, or nonprofit organizations, the undergraduate certificate program in computer networking at UMUC can provide you with hands-on training in state-of-the-art computer technology.

 About the Computer Networking Undergraduate Certificate